 02. It's ok to turn down a job…

 Why?
 "Because there are always others who want to do it.
-When I turn down a job I always suggest someone else," she explained.
+When I turn down a job I always suggest someone else," she explains.

-05. A project isn't a success unless the client thinks so, no matter what I think
+05. A project isn't a success unless the client thinks so

 Not all of her projects are showcased on her website.
 There are some projects where Shimizu feels both "proud and embarrassed" at the same time.

 "But the bottom line is I worked hard and the client loved it.
-You can't make a personal masterpiece that the client doesn't want."
+You can't make a personal masterpiece that the client doesn't want," she reasons.

 "They said I'd get exposure.
 Sometimes you do; sometimes you don't.
 This time I did – a lot.
 And then I forgot about it, until another illustrator contacted me saying she'd been asked to provide an image for free and asking what the deal was."